 In recent years the 24th Special Tactics Squadron has been heavily involved in combat operations in Iraq and Afghanistan, where the unit was part of the JSOC groupings Task Force 121, Task Force 6-26, and Task Force 145.

-The second combat jump was two days later near Haditha, Iraq, where they secured the Haditha Dam.
+The second combat jump was near Haditha, Iraq, where they secured the Haditha Dam two days later.
 After the initial phase of Afghanistan and Iraq operations, they fought alongside other Tier 1 units in dozens of publicly known and unknown missions.